Deep Time Detour

 ZONE 2: JURASSIC

 The world’s first Stegosaurus fossils were unearthed on Dinosaur Ridge in 1876.
 This part of Jurassic Colorado featured meandering stream channels and floodplains that built the Morrison Formation.
 Layers of sand, silt, and mud preserved fossils for 150 million years.
 In this zone visitors come face-to-face with Stegosaurus, Colorado’s state fossil.
-A full-sized sub-adult, posed adjacent to a half-buried Stegosaurus skeleton, lets visitors compare life and fossil side-by-side while realizing the first of these epic creatures was found less than a mile from this very spot!
+A full-sized sub-adult, posed adjacent to a half-buried Stegosaurus skeleton, lets visitors compare life and fossil side-by-side while realizing that the first of these epic creatures was found less than a mile from this very spot.

 Meanwhile, a hungry Ceratosaurus looms nearby, representing one of the rare predators that hunted within this ancient ecosystem.